-Access Control, My Salsa CRM and Patient Services information will be retained in the Source record only.
+Access Control and My Salsa CRM information will be retained in the Source record only.
 Be sure to transfer information manually prior to deleting the Source record.
-Patient Services information will merge into the Target record if the Target record does not contain any existing Patient Services information.

 - From the main menu bar, select Tools > Constituent Merge > Search for Duplicates.
 The Constituent Merge Utility will open.